ai2es/miles-guess/docs/source/torch.md

 ## Regression usage

-There are two provided scripts which are mostly similar, one for training and one for loading a trained model and predicting.
+There are two provided scripts which are mostly similar, one for training (and predicting), and one for loading a trained model and predicting.
+The second script serves as an example on how to load the model from a checkpoint as well as potentially scale inference across GPUs.
+You may only need to run the trainer script and not necessarily the predict script, as they will both save model predictions to file as well as metrics.

 Run the training script with: `python applications/train_regressor_torch.py -c <path-to-config-file> [-l] [-m <mode>]`